 While the Company does not believe, based on currently available information and for the reasons stated above, that a meaningful estimate of a range of possible loss can be made with respect to such claims, based on its understanding of the insurance policies available, how settlement amounts have been allocated to various policies, its recent settlement experience, the absence of any judgments against the Company or Brandon, the ratio of paper mill claims to total claims filed, and the defenses available, the Company currently does not anticipate any material liability relating to the resolution of the aforementioned pending proceedings in excess of existing insurance limits.
 Consequently, the Company currently does not anticipate, based on currently available information, that the ultimate resolution of the aforementioned proceedings will have a material adverse effect on the financial position, results of operations or cash flows of the Company.
 Although the Company cannot predict the number and timing of future claims, based on the foregoing factors and the trends in claims against it to date, the Company does not anticipate that additional claims likely to be filed against it in the future will have a material adverse effect on its financial position, results of operations or cash flows.
-However, the Company is also aware that numerous other defendants in asbestos cases, as well as others who claim to have knowledge and expertise on the subject, have found it difficult to anticipate the outcome of asbestos litigation, the volume of future asbestos claims and the anticipated settlement values of those claims.
+However, the Company is aware that litigation is inherently uncertain, especially when the outcome is dependent primarily on determinations of factual matters to be made by juries.
+The Company is also aware that numerous other defendants in asbestos cases, as well as others who claim to have knowledge and expertise on the subject, have found it difficult to anticipate the outcome of asbestos litigation, the volume of future asbestos claims and the anticipated settlement values of those claims.
 For these reasons, there can be no assurance that the foregoing conclusions will not change.

-Legislation has been introduced in the United States Senate that is intended to address asbestos litigation by creating a privately funded trust to provide compensation to persons injured as the result of exposure to asbestos.
-The Fairness In Asbestos Injury Resolution Act Of 2005 ("Fair Act") was introduced on April 19, 2005 and approved by the Senate Judiciary Committee on May 26, 2005.
-If enacted into law, the Company would be required to make payments of up to \$500,000 per year for up to 30 years to the privately funded, publicly administered trust fund.
+Legislation has again been introduced in the United States Senate that is intended to address asbestos litigation by creating a privately funded trust to provide compensation to persons injured as the result of exposure to asbestos.
+The Fairness In Asbestos Injury Resolution Act Of 2006 ("Fair Act") was introduced by Senators Leahy and Specter on May 25, 2006.
+If enacted into law, the Company would be required to make payments of up to \$1,000,000 per year for up to 30 years to the privately funded, publicly administered trust fund.
 The payments would not be covered by any of the Company's insurance policies.
-After floor debate in February of 2006, a procedural vote to move the Fair Act closer to a vote failed, and its future is uncertain.
-A number of Senators have spoken publicly of alternative legislation.
 The Company cannot predict whether the Fair Act, or any asbestos legislation, will ultimately be enacted into law.

 Item 1A.
-Risk Factors
+Risk Factors.